 The syntax of the graph command

-In order to maximize the usefulness of this course, we recommend that participants bring their own laptops with them, to be able to actively participate in the empirical sessions.
+To maximize the usefulness of this training course, we strongly recommend that participants bring their own laptops with them, to enable them to actively participate in the empirical sessions.

-Individuals interested in attending the training course, must return their completed registration forms either by email (firstname.lastname@example.org) or by fax (+39 0864 206014) to TStat by the 1st of December 2017.
+Individuals interested in attending this course, must return their completed registration forms to TStat by the 17th March 2020.

 This course aims to provide participants with the fundamental Stata programming toolkit in order to facilitate, automate, replicate and personalize both data analysis, management and presentation.
 The course begins by reviewing some general Stata commands, illustrating how they can be combined with some powerful Stata programming constructs for looping and branching.
 During the two days, participants will be shown how to write, modify and develop do files (Stata programs).